itskingori/sanaa/docs/README.md

-Homepage built on [Jekyll][1].
+Sanaa project homepage built on [Jekyll][1].
+To use:

+1. `make install` - installs dependencies.
-Use `make server` to start the docs server (which starts it in a way that matches the GitHub Pages build server).
-Changes to files are reflected in real- time.
+2. `make server` - runs Jekyll in a way that matches the GitHub Pages build server.
+3. `make test` - runs tests i.e. check if we can successfully build via jekyll build.

 [1]: http://jekyllrb.com/